 Business Story Design Training in Toronto

-We remember stories when they are relevant and engage us emotionally.
+Most of all, you and I remember stories because they engage us emotionally.

 Business stories are powerful tools because they inspire, break down barriers and build relationships all at the same time.
 A good story gives you the opportunity to better understand other people and/or situations and can help you find common needs and experiences.